 Production of laurel essential oil

-The extraction of laurel essential oil is done by water-steam distillation of the dried leaves.
+The laurel essential oil is extracted by water-steam distillation of the dried leaves.
 This distillation will produce the essential oil.
 Despite the great possibility of extraction of parts of this plant, its yield is small as we need 800 kg to one tonne of leaves to yield 1 kg of oil.

 There are diverse chemotypes in the Laurel essential oil, the dominant ones being cineole (about 45%) et linalool around 12%.